Metal vs. Plastic Belts

 Belting Manufacturers

-The various types and styles of belting that are available for the use of spirals.
-Unlike straight running conveyors, spirals can only use belts which can make a radius turn, which limits the types and styles that can be used on these systems.
+The various types and styles of belting are available for spirals.
+Unlike straight-running conveyors, spirals can only use belts that can make a radius turn, which limits the types and styles that can be used on these systems.

 • Marcon